mapswipe/python-mapswipe-workers/docs/setup.md

 # Setup

-This document discribes how to run Mapwipe Workers using Docker.
-For development setup without Docker pleas refer to the [Contributing page](contributing.md).
+This document describes how to run Mapwipe Workers using Docker.
+For development setup without Docker please refer to the [Contributing page](contributing.md).

 To run Mapswipe Workers you need to:
 1. Clone the repository